Public Transit

 October 2019 — An empty corridor of the Chicago Pedway connects the Randolph/Washington subway station to surrounding office buildings and shopping centers beneath the Loop.
 The Pedway system, developed beginning in the 1950s, extends for more than 40 city blocks, linking major transit lines with civic and commercial spaces.
 Its mid-century design—terrazzo floors, tiled walls, and fluorescent lighting—reflects the city’s practical approach to all-weather pedestrian infrastructure, a defining feature of downtown Chicago’s urban core.

-Blue Line Subway Tunnel, Chicago
+Chicago Blue Line Subway Tunnel Platform

-Blue Line Subway Tunnel, Chicago
+Chicago Blue Line Subway Tunnel Platform

 October 2019 — The curved platform of a Chicago Transit Authority Blue Line station reveals the utilitarian design of the city’s subway infrastructure, part of the Milwaukee–Dearborn subway opened in 1951.
 The tunnel’s tiled blue panels and low arched ceiling reflect the postwar engineering era that brought rapid transit beneath the Loop and the West Side, connecting O’Hare International Airport to downtown.
 Despite its age, this corridor remains a vital artery in Chicago’s daily commuter network, a symbol of mid-century urban mobility still in constant motion beneath the city streets.